Aniwhenua Power Station: Design

 A 200-metre-long, 10-metre-high dam located upstream of the eight-metre-high Aniwhenua Falls impounds the Rangitaiki River and Pokairoa Stream at their confluence at Black Road, Galatea, approximately 65 km upstream from the river mouth to create Lake Aniwhenua.
 Smaller dams also divert water from the Pokairoa into Lake Aniwhenua.
 The lake is 4.5 km long by approximately 500 m wide and is 255 ha in area.
 The maximum depth of the lake is 10 metres at the dam but it is typically less than three metres deep in other locations.
 The dam contains two wheeled penstock intake closure gates, two radial spillway gates which can discharge 1,270 cumecs of water.
 As well there are three additional flap type flood gates designed to handle higher flood conditions.

 From the dam a 2.2 km long concrete-lined canal conveys water to the Pahekeheke Headpond, which was created by damming the Pahekeheke Stream.
 From the headpond two penstocks transport the water down to a powerhouse containing two Escher Wyss vertical Francis turbines which are each directly coupled to an ASEA 11 kV 12.5 MW synchronous generator.
 The station produces on average 127 GWh per annum.
 The output from the generating units is discharged back to the river just below the falls.
 The generator size was based on the desire to meet the power board's load factor of 65%.

 The power station has a head of 38 metres.

 Compensation water of a 2.5 cumecs is also released from the dam to preserve the original river channel and maintain flow over the falls.

 A small turbine coupled to a 100 kW generator is driven by the compensation flow and supplies power to the local distribution network via Horizon Energy's Galatea feeder.

 Compensation water is also released from the headpond through a draw off pipe into the original course of the Pahekeheke Stream.

-Via two 11/33 kV step-up transformers Aniwhenua is the primary supplier of electricity to Horizon Network's distribution network in the Galatea and Kaingaroa regions via a single 33 kV feeder that runs to Snake Hill and then splits into two feeders to supply Galatea with a further single feeder from Galatea to Kaingaroa.
+Via two 11/33/110 kV tertiary wound step-up transformers Aniwhenua is the primary supplier of electricity to Horizon Network's distribution network in the Galatea and Kaingaroa regions via a single 33 kV feeder that runs to Snake Hill and then splits into two feeders to supply Galatea with a further single feeder from Galatea to Kaingaroa.
 Any surplus above this local demand is exported via a 110 kV circuit to the Matahina Power Station where the two power stations combine to export electricity to the national grid via two 110 kV circuits to Transpower's Edgecumbe Substation.